NYCPlanning/design/metadata.md

 We created wireframes of how the PLUTO README should be displayed.
 Wireframes live in `Data Engineering + Design` Figma project space.
 DE is currently investigating on exporting the CSS styles from Figma to be implemented.

+> [!NOTE]
+> For styling, local styles are used for typography since Streetscape's current typography library is more scaled for web applications.

 - [Wireframes](https://www.figma.com/design/TrZT5EEaomB8NxOTkAqT7G/Metadata-Redesign?node-id=0-1&t=tp8SZPVFnWeWPzVr-1)
 - [Figma API Doc](https://www.figma.com/developers/api)